-Milwaukee Ald., Senate candidate charged with theft, fraud
+Wisconsin US Senate candidate charged with theft, fraud

 “The criminal complaint basically only gives half the picture of the finances,” Luczak said.
 “Obviously it’s a one-sided document that’s prepared by the district attorney’s office.”

-Lewis is one of 11 Democratic candidates in the Senate race for the seat currently held by Republican U.S. Sen. Ron Johnson.

-According to the complaint against Lewis, she filed false campaign finance reports related to her campaigns for City Council.
-She deposited campaign funds into her personal bank accounts and used campaign money to pay for personal expenses, the complaint said.
+The complaint said she used $13,400 in campaign funds for personal expenses; deposited $2,725 in campaign donations for personal use; spent nearly $3,300 in campaign money on travel and received $2,250 in false travel reimbursement from the City of Milwaukee.

-Lewis, 41, also falsely represented to the City of Milwaukee that she was owed travel reimbursement for expenses incurred while doing city business, when she had paid for those expenses out of her campaign account, the complaint said.
+Lewis, 41, falsely represented to the City of Milwaukee that she was owed travel reimbursement for expenses incurred while doing city business, when she had paid for those expenses out of her campaign account, the complaint said.

+She used nearly $400 in expenses during a family trip to Georgia in 2016, including payments at a trampoline park and fast food restaurants, the complaint said.

+“There is no reason that a local public official who deals solely with City of Milwaukee issues would need to campaign in Georgia, approximately 800 miles away,” the complaint said.
+“Based on the nature of some of these expenses (i.e. a trampoline park, ATM withdrawals), there is no way these could be considered as campaign related expenses.”

 She violated state campaign finance laws by filing false reports, structuring a campaign contribution to avoid contribution limits and illegally used campaign funds for personal use, the complaint said.
 She defrauded the City of Milwaukee and her campaign of at least $21,666, the complaint says.